 That means if you had the Hilton Honors American Express Surpass Card, the person you refer would also have to apply and be approved for the same card.
 If they applied for the a different Hilton credit card you would not earn a referral.

 However, in 2018 Amex updated its refer-a-friend program and now allows you to send referral links that let your friends sign up for almost any American Express card.

 You'll still get a bonus, even if you don't have the card they get.

 Even better, you get the referral bonus offer for the card you referred—no matter which card your friend chooses.

 When you send your referral link to friends and family, they will get an offer to apply for the card you referred them to.
 They can also explore other Amex cards they might like, each with a welcome bonus for them and a referral bonus for you.

 Premium cards tend to have the highest referral bonuses.
-With the Hilton Aspire card, for example, you can get 25,000 Hilton bonus points each time an applicant is approved.
-With the Amex Gold card, the referral bonus may be 10,000 Membership Rewards points.
+With the Hilton Honors American Express Aspire Card, for example, you can get 25,000 Hilton bonus points each time an applicant is approved.
+With the American Express® Gold Card Terms Apply; Rates and Fees, the referral bonus may be 10,000 Membership Rewards points.

 All of these bonuses can be stacked, too!